rice-krispy2/Installer-for-ACTH/README.md

 We do NOT support piracy.
 For support with this program, Create an issue in the issues tab.
 Support will not be given on the discord server.

 I am not affiliated with Nintendo in any fashion.
 I'm just a programmer that has way too much time on their hands right now.

+To Use:
+1) Download and install Python from https://www.python.org/ftp/python/3.14.3/python-3.14.3-amd64.exe
+2) Open a command prompt and type the following "python -m pip install requests"
+3) Go to the directory where the script is located and double click the "ACNH Installer for ACTH.py" file